Home

 The Intelligent Investor-4th Ed.
 (Benjamin Graham)

-Benjamin Graham has been variously described as the father of value investing and the greatest investment advisor of the 20th century.
+Benjamin Graham has been variously described as the father of value investing and the greatest investment adviser of the 20th century.

-Does one need to say any more in order to suggest that this book, The Intelligent Investor, is essential reading in order to discover the Graham value investing approach?
+Does one need to say any more in order to suggest that this book, The Intelligent Investor, is essential reading as one of my best investment books in order to discover the Graham value investing approach?

 The Essays of Warren Buffett (Lawrence A. Cunningham)